 Transforming the streets, gardens and historical venues of Lancaster for one weekend every year is Light Up Lancaster, a spectacular free-of-charge 2-night festival, celebrating light and art by international and local artists.
 This work will illuminate the city’s heritage buildings, public spaces and community corners, giving Lancaster residents and visitors alike a chance to experience light in a way they have never experienced it before.

-After a year’s break due to Covid, Light Up Lancaster is back and taking place on 5-6 November, with an astounding array of new light-themed installations and activities.
+Light Up Lancaster is taking place on 4-5 November, with an astounding array of new light-themed installations and activities.
 The theme of the festival is Flights of the Imagination, which aims to enchant and transport audiences into a mesmerising, glowing world without boundaries, through stunning light-art installations and participatory, intimate exhibitions.

 Creative producer, George Harris said on the theme: ‘It seemed ideal, given how everyone has had such a tough time and been restricted during the pandemic, to throw off the shackles and let our imaginations take us to places where there are no boundaries.’

 The festival will present sparkling, never-seen-before installations, created to delight and entertain people of all ages.
 Karl Wilby’s magical light-based animated sculptures – Zomotion Zoetropes – will ‘fly’ and light up the sky in Storey Gardens, and And Then I Slipped, exhibited in Lancaster Priory, will present a magical waterfall of light, created by award-winning digital art and performance company, idontloveyouanymore, and inspired by waterfalls seen in classic children’s films including Jungle Book and The Lion King.